papablus/aws-glue-data-catalog-replication-utility/README.md

 ![Alt](./src/test/resources/Glue_Replication.png)

 ## Automated Deployment
-Follow the instructions in this [README.md](automated-deployment/README.md) to deploy this utility through CloudFormation in your AWS accounts.
+- Follow the instructions in this [README.md](automated-deployment-cloudformation/README.md) to deploy this utility through CloudFormation + Java in your AWS accounts.
+- Follow the instructions in this [README.md](automated-deployment-cdk/README.md) to deploy this utility through CDK + Python in your AWS accounts.
 Otherwise follow the guide below for a manual deployment.

-## Build Instructions
+## Build Instructions for CloudFormation + Java Deployment
 1. The source code has Maven nature, you can build it using standard Maven commands e.g. ```mvn -X clean install```. or use the options available in your IDE
 2. The above step generates a Jar file e.g. aws-glue-data-catalog-replication-utility-1.0.0.jar